Policy & Procedures

 3. Student Meal Plan Access

 University policy, as stated in du Lac, requires that every student must carry his or her campus ID card at all times.
-The student should obtain a replacement card from the Campus Card Office during normal office hours or from Notre Dame Security Police (NDSP) after office hours.
-To gain access to a meal plan before a replacement card is obtained, and as a courtesy for extenuating circumstances, a preset number of waivers will be made available prior to charging the student the regular price for a student guest meal due to the misplaced or lost campus ID card.
+The student should obtain a replacement card from the Campus Card Office during normal office hours.
+A temporary residence hall access card can be obtained from Notre Dame Security Police (NDSP) after hours and on weekends.
+To gain access to a meal plan before a replacement card is obtained, a preset number of waivers will be made available prior to charging the student the regular price for a student guest meal due to the misplaced or lost campus ID card.

 4. Building Access

 Many campus buildings require a campus ID card for access.
-At times the cardholder's PIN will be required along with the card.
-Should a card become lost the cardholder should obtain a replacement campus ID card from the Campus Card Office during normal office hours, or from Notre Dame Security Police (NDSP) after office hours.
-Building access is active approximately 20 minutes after a replacement card is printed.
+At times the cardholder's PIN will be required along with the card for entry.
+Should an ID card become lost the cardholder should obtain a replacement card from the Campus Card Office during normal office hours, or request a temporary residence hall access card from NDSP after office hours.
+Building access is active approximately 30 minutes after a replacement card is printed.

 5. Domer Dollars, A Flexible Spending Account